 Now, we were in no hurry – but it may be a good idea to let the staff know if you are on a time schedule.

-Sampino’s Kitchen @ Joe Marty’s is now a bit of a hybrid – everywhere you look there are TV’s and baseball memorabilia – so it is definitely a sports bar – but it is also an Italian restaurant.
+To sum up, Sampino’s Kitchen @ Joe Marty’s is now a bit of a hybrid.
+Everywhere you look there are TV’s and baseball memorabilia – so it is definitely a sports bar.
+However, it is also an Italian restaurant.
 I certainly intend to return to sample the dinner menu which includes Italian staples like meat lasagna, eggplant parmesan and ravioli.